 1.1 Locations for GTSS support

-A complete listing of GTSS support locations (satellite sites) is provided below.
-Individual GTSS task orders will include one or more of these locations.
+A complete listing of GTSS support locations (major bases and stations) is provided below.
+Individual GTSS ranges on a given major base or station are provided for separately as attachments to this task order.